edinselimovic/Corona-Basic-Particles/README.md

 # Corona-Basic-Particles
-Basic particle effects showcase application made in Corona SDK
+Showcase application made in Corona SDK

+This application shows basic particles effects that can be achieved with usage of open source library CBEffects (or just CBE) in Corona SDK.

+Library can be found on this link https://github.com/GymbylCoding/CBEffects.